berkaysahiin/SE464/README.md

 - Code and data is available at this [notebook](https://www.kaggle.com/code/berkaysahiin/bert-fine-tune)

-- The app is deployed and can be tested [here](https://huggingface.co/spaces/berkaysahiin/hataspeechlabeler).
+- The app is deployed and can be tested [here](https://huggingface.co/spaces/berkaysahiin/hataspeechlabeler) (also  available at this [link](https://huggingface.co/spaces/berkaysahiin/berkaysahiin-bert-base-uncased-jigsaw-toxic-classifier))

 - The model is available at [hugging face](https://huggingface.co/berkaysahiin/bert-base-uncased-jigsaw-toxic-classifier)